apache/tvm/docs/dev/relay_pass_infra.rst

     Expr FoldConstant(const Expr& expr);

-In order to register this pass to the pass manager, we first need to decide at which level this pass will be performed.
+In order to register this pass to the pass infra, we first need to decide at which level this pass will be performed.
 As const folding happens on individual functions, we should intuitively create a ``FunctionPass`` for it through ``CreateFunctionPass``.
 The ``pass_func`` is returned as a packed function that invokes the ``Expr`` to ``Expr`` API on each function in a Relay module. ``{}`` indicates that no prerequisite is required for this pass.
-Otherwise, the pass develop has to identify and list them.
+Otherwise, the pass developer has to identify and list them.

 Meanwhile, a pass API endpoint is registered with the name ``relay._transform.FoldConstant``.
 This pass, therefore, becomes an entry in the